Nezuur/ansible/lab10/readme.md

-# This is decription of the Lab 10 module's tasks.
+# This is a decription of the Lab 10 module's tasks.
 ____

 ## **docker.yml**